zack-bitcoin/amoveo/docs/other_blockchains/the_defence_of_pos.md

 According to Josh, "You’d have to bribe 51% of the value of the network to destroy 100% of the network"

+And that does seem reasonable at first. [but game theorists have known since at least 1833 that this is not always true](https://github.com/zack-bitcoin/amoveo/blob/master/docs/basics/market_failure.md)

 Lets suppose Josh is right, and we will use a proof by contradiction to show that this can't be right.

 A: Lets suppose that the (the cost to bribe a user) = (the value in Ada they own).